DealTrack includes a replicate scheme function that can either be triggered manually by a user or automatically by the system.

 The scheme type that the scheme is associated with has the Enable automatic scheme replication option switched on;

-Enable’s system administrators may configure settings to control whether interim schemes can be replicated and whether a scheme needs to be fully signed in order for replication to take place;
+Enable’s system administrators may configure settings to control whether interim and/or proposal schemes can be replicated and whether a scheme needs to be fully signed in order for replication to take place;

 The scheme must cover a whole number of months;